geut/brode/packages/esbuild-plugin-brode/README.md

 ## Why

 There a several solutions out there to simulate a node environment in the browser.
-For example, Browserify and Parcel provides built-in polyfills, Webpack 5 and Rollup needs extra configuration like `rollup-plugin-node-polyfills`.
+For example, Browserify and Parcel provides built-in polyfills, and Webpack 5 and Rollup use an extra configuration like `rollup-plugin-node-polyfills`.

 But in our experience most of this modules are outdated and it's always missing something.